What is pertussis?

 - exhaustion after coughing fits

-The classic “whoop,” a high-pitched wheezing sound made when a person gasps for breath after a severe coughing attack, may be absent in adults with whooping cough.
+The classic “whoop” symptom is a high-pitched wheezing sound made when a person gasps for breath after a severe coughing attack.
+This symptom may be absent in adults with whooping cough.

 While young children are more likely to have complications from pertussis than adults, some complications may still occur in adults.